martahdez90/calculator/README.md

 Our product owner required us new features for this application.
 We would like the application new version to support multiplications and divisions.

-- Could you implement these new features?
+- Could you implement these new features? yes! let's do it!
 - Bear in mind usage of git-flow to track your changes.
 - Current version is 1.2.2 (see package.json version).
-Should we increase the version?
-How?
-Why?
+Should we increase the version? yes!
+How? on github
+Why? new features require a new version

 ### 4. Test automation

 We would like to automate testing of this application.

 - What kind of tests would you implement?
+Integration test using jest
 Why?
+it would be faster to see if there is any error when you implement a new feature

 **Bonus**: Implement the tests.